jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

 <video src="/assets/pcr-thermocycler-gel-bed-run.mp4" loop autoplay controls muted></video>

 The buffer liquid that the gel is immersed in contains a stain which makes the DNA visible.
-All of the samples get a blue "loading" dye, but you can see in the center two tracks containing the PCR samples there is a lighter color.
-That's the amplified DNA!
+All of the samples get a blue "loading" dye which helps keep them in place and visually keep track of them while setting up the gel.
+The actual stained DNA is the lighter color that you can see moving downward in the center two tracks.
+Those tracks contained the samples that went through PCR, so we know it worked!
+DNA from our cheeks was successfully amplified.

-So the PCR worked and we were able to amplify mitochondrial DNA from our cheeks!

 I was surprised the process was this forgiving.
 I wasn't really expecting it to work at all without dialing in the temperature control more.